 Examples of such activities include but are not limited to the following:

-- Athletes nor volunteers may not accept payment of any kind for services rendered during scheduled volunteer or program hours. - Athletes nor volunteers may not use privileged or personal information obtained through volunteer or program activities for personal gain.
+- Volunteers nor athletes may not accept payment of any kind for services rendered during scheduled volunteer hours. - Volunteers nor athletes may not use privileged or personal information obtained through volunteer activities for personal gain.